pantheon-systems/documentation/source/content/guides/quicksilver/05-asana.md

 - Install [Terminus](/terminus):

         curl -O https://raw.githubusercontent.com/pantheon-systems/terminus-installer/master/builds/installer.phar && php installer.phar install
-- [Generate a Machine Token](https://dashboard.pantheon.io/machine-token/create) from **User Dashboard** > **Account** > **Machine Tokens**, then authenticate Terminus:
+- [Generate a Machine Token](https://dashboard.pantheon.io/machine-token/create) in the **User Dashboard**, select **Account** >, select **Machine Tokens**, then authenticate Terminus:

         terminus auth:login --machine-token=‹machine-token›
 - Install the [Terminus Secrets Plugin](https://github.com/pantheon-systems/terminus-secrets-plugin):

         curl https://github.com/pantheon-systems/terminus-secrets-plugin/archive/1.x.tar.gz -L | tar -C ~/.terminus/plugins -xvz

 ## Create a Machine User in Asana
-Start by creating a new machine user in Asana.
+Create a new machine user in Asana.
 This user is referred to as a "machine user" because the account is used to automatically create comments out of commit messages on Pantheon using a PHP script.

-1. Select **<span class="asana">+</span>** from the left hand menu, next to existing team members:
+1. Select **<span class="asana">+</span>** from the menu on the left, next to existing team members:

    ![Add a user](../../../images/integrations/asana/new-user.png)